xiaofeng94/BeDDE-for-defogging/README.md

-# BeDDE & exBeDDE for defogging evaluation
+# BeDDE & exBeDDE for dehazing evaluation
-BeDDE is a real-world benchmark dataset for evaluations of defogging methods.
+BeDDE is a real-world benchmark dataset for evaluations of dehazing methods.
-It consists of 208 image paris of foggy images and clear refernece images.
+It consists of 208 image paris of hazy images and clear refernece images.

 Those images were collected from 34 provincial capital cities of China.
 Images in each city were collect between 9:00~10:00 over 40 days and only one image were taken in each day.

 For each image pair, a manually labelled mask is provided to delineate regions with the same contents.
-We evaluate defogging results on those regions.
+We evaluate dehazing results on those regions.

-What's more, in order to measure the performance of defogging evaluation metrics, we build an extension of BeDDE, exBeDDE, using 167 foggy images and 1670 defogged images.
-All foggy images with their clear reference are from 12 cities of BeDDE with most images.
-All defogged images are generated from the 167 foggy images using 10 defogging methods described below.
+What's more, in order to measure the performance of dehazing evaluation metrics, we build an extension of BeDDE, exBeDDE, using 167 hazy images and 1670 dehazed images.
+All hazy images with their clear reference are from 12 cities of BeDDE with most images.
+All dehazed images are generated from the 167 hazy images using 10 dehazing methods described below.

-We find it is more reasonable to evaluate defogged reuslts from two separate aspects, visibility and realness, and acorrdingly propose to two criterion,  visibility index and realness index, to evaluate defogging methods.
-Details of the criterion may be find in the [paper]() (coming soon) titled as _Defogging Evaluation: Real-World Benchmark Datasets, New Criteria and Baselines_.
+We find it is more reasonable to evaluate dehazed reuslts from two separate aspects, visibility and realness, and acorrdingly propose to two criterion,  visibility index and realness index, to evaluate dehazing methods.
+Details of the criterion may be find in the [paper]() (coming soon) titled as _Dehazing Evaluation: Real-World Benchmark Datasets, New Criteria and Baselines_.

 # Download